Watchfulio/watchful-py/README.md

 ### Basic Enrichment

 The Watchful SDK aims to make enrichment a straight-forward task.
-The following step assume a brand new user without any projects.
+The following steps assume a brand new user without any projects.

-- Ensure you have the correct version of python, `spacey` models etc
+- Ensure you have the proper python version and environment setup.
+Follow the [environment setup guide](https://github.com/Watchfulio/watchful-py/blob/main/README_PY_ENV.md) for more details.
 - Open the Watchful App
 - Create a new Project
 - Import a dataset into your project